 Why is Celona transitioning from AP21-48 to AP25-48?

-Celona is proactively transitioning from AP21-48 to AP25-48 to ensure long-term supply chain resilience and alignment with evolving market needs in U.S. While the current AP21-48 remains fully certified and supported, it is manufactured by an OEM that has been flagged in recent U.S. government advisories related to supply chain risk management.
-While the current AP21-48 remains fully certified and supported, it is manufactured by an OEM reportedly on a U.S. government watchlist.
-To avoid any potential issues in critical infrastructure deployments, Celona has partnered with Askey, a TAA-compliant, manufacturer with a strong track record in cellular and Wi-Fi technologies to deliver the AP25-48.
+Celona is proactively transitioning from AP21-48 to AP25-48 to ensure long-term supply chain resilience and alignment Celona has partnered with a TAA-compliant, manufacturer with a strong track record in cellular and Wi-Fi technologies to deliver the AP25-48.
 This strategic move strengthens compliance posture, reduces operational risk, and secures a scalable platform for future private wireless growth.

 When will the AP25-48 be FCS (First Customer Shipment)?